Are you a good candidate for breast implant surgery?

 The decision to undergo breast augmentation is not one that should be taken lightly or on a spur-of-the-moment whim.
 The outcome from surgery may be disappointing if you don’t have a realistic expectation of what the surgery can achieve, or if you haven’t fully thought through the pros and cons, and whether the end result will make you truly happy.
 The reasoning behind going for breast implant surgery should not be due to a personal or professional crisis, where a relationship is at stake or at the request of someone else, as they are not the person who will go through the procedure.

-Women who have had breast augmentation surgery commonly report a boost in personal confidence and self-esteem, and often feel more attractive.
-However, individual outcomes will vary, and you have to be realistic not only about the initial result but also the fact that breast implants are a life-long decision.
+Individual outcomes will vary, and you have to be realistic not only about the initial result but also the fact that breast implants are a life-long decision.

 Physical considerations for breast implant surgery candidates

 Ideally, to be a good candidate for breast implants to start off with, you need to be in a state of fair general health and fitness.
 If you are a smoker and decide to have the procedure, it is recommended that you quit beforehand, as there is increased risk of complication during and after the surgical procedure.
 If you are taking medications, they may have an impact on the surgery and this would be discussed in the consultation.

 Experienced surgeons in this field would not recommend that breast augmentation be performed on someone whose breasts are still developing or who is still in puberty.
 There could be disruption to the breasts maturing naturally, which may in turn change breast size, shape and position therefore possibly affecting the desired results.

 Broad age guideline for someone considering breast implant surgery